Motivic classes of some classifying stacks: Introduction

 The techniques for computing the classes involves finding suitable linear representations for the groups and then stratifying the spaces corresponding to these representations into orbits in a similar way as demonstrated in \cite[Section~4]{ekedahl2009gg}.
 In the case $n = 3$, we use the natural action of $\PGL_3$ on the space of plane curves of degree~3.
 The computations make use of the simple classification of such curves.
 It should be emphasised that this method does not scale well with $n$.
 Presumably, already the case $n = 4$ would be well out of reach.

 In the process of computing the class of the classifying stacks $\BB \PGL_n$, we will also compute the corresponding classes for several other groups.
 Most notably, the subgroup $\PMon_n$ of monomial matrices in $\PGL_n$ shows up, both in the case $n = 2$ and $n = 3$.
 Since this group is not connected, one should not expect the class of $\BB \PMon_n$ to be the inverse of the class of $\PMon_n$.
 Instead the expected class is $\LL^{n(n-1)}/\{\PGL_n\}$.
-We prove that for small $n$ this is the actual class. \begin{theoremB} Let $n = 2$ or $n = 3$, and let $\PMon_n$ denote the subgroup of monomial matrices in $\PGL_n$.
-Then we have the relation
+We prove that for small $n$ this is the actual class. \begin{maintheorem} Let $n = 2$ or $n = 3$, and let $\PMon_n$ denote the subgroup of monomial matrices in $\PGL_n$.
+Then we have the relation $\{\BB \PMon_n\} = \LL^{n(n-1)}/\{\PGL_n\}$ in $\KK_0(\cStack_k)$ for any field~$k$. \end{maintheorem}